Dementia support in Sheffield during Coronavirus

 Young Onset Dementia hub

-A new service is starting in Sheffield for people aged under 65 with Young Onset Dementia and their family carers.
-It will provide Young Onset Dementia specific information, advice, training, activities and groups.
+A new service in Sheffield for people aged under 65 with Young Onset Dementia and their family carers.
+It provides Young Onset Dementia specific information, advice, training, activities and groups.

 Age UK Sheffield